Neighbourhood Facilities Policy

 Application and approval process for new neighbourhood facilities

 Applications for public housing to provide dwellings for neighbourhood facilities to other organisations will be made on a standard form.
 Applications may be submitted at any time.
-Applications may not always be assessed immediately but considered as part of FACS Housing’s divisional planning processes.
+Applications may not always be assessed immediately but considered as part of DCJ Housing’s divisional planning processes.

 The lease will also describe all aspects of the agreement including the roles and responsibilities of the parties, the nature and scope of the service that the organisation will provide to the community from the facility and the target group for the service.